Every island in Thailand.

 • gradually covers all coastal Thai regions, including mainland coastal areas, in a comprehensive and systematic way;

-• draws attention to small businesses and charities doing good things in the region.
+• draws attention to small businesses and charities doing good things in the region;

 • promotes responsible travel, environmentally and socially;